 Bookbinder's Workshop from Diderot & D'Alembert's Encyclopédie, France, 1751 and 1766

-Women printers were also active.
+Women printers were active in 18C early America.
 The employment of women in the printing trades was well-regarded & fairly common at the time.
 Frequently, a woman would inherit a husband's printing business at the time of his death.
 As proprietors & purveyors of the printed word, women printers enjoyed a small but significant role in colonial America.

 When her husband died, a widow was entitled to run his business.
 Often, but not always, this meant, that they oversaw the business, the workforce being unchanged.
 Such widows can be difficult to trace in primary sources, especially if they ran a business only for a short time before remarrying (when the business interests were transferred to the new husband).
 Many women helped their husbands to run their businesses but with no public recognition.